 How to Structure Your PhD Thesis requires in-depth knowledge of academic writing conventions.
 I have shared the essential elements

 The first chapter of your PhD thesis should be an introduction.
-You will summarise the research you have undertaken in this chapter.
+You will summarize the research you have undertaken in this chapter.
 You should also explain your research objectives and provide an overview of the methods you used.

 The second chapter of your PhD thesis should be a literature review.
 In this chapter, you will need to critically evaluate the literature on your chosen topic.
 You should also identify gaps in the literature and explain how your research aims to fill these gaps.